-The Canon EOS-1D and the Hasselblad X1D-50c are two professional cameras that were officially introduced, respectively, in September 2001 and June 2016.
+The Canon EOS-1D and the Hasselblad X1D-50c are two professional cameras that were revealed to the public, respectively, in September 2001 and June 2016.
 The 1D is a DSLR, while the X1D is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a medium format (X1D) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Hasselblad provides 51.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Hasselblad provides 51.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Hasselblad X1D

-The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Hasselblad X1D.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 1D and the Hasselblad X1D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is considerably smaller (40 percent) than the Canon 1D.
 Moreover, the X1D is substantially lighter (54 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.